ShareBuilder Review 2015: Commissions, Fees, and Minimum Deposit

 ShareBuilder Review Summary

-ShareBuilder, which was bought from ING by U.S. banking giant Capital One in 2012, was known for its automatic investing plans,
+ShareBuilder, which in 2012 was bought from ING by U.S. banking giant Capital One, was known for its automatic investing plans,

 which allowed customers to take advantage of dollar-cost-averaging by arranging to have a set amount invested daily,